lennihein/cpu-emulator/doc/05_frontend.md

 ## The Context Screen {#sec:context_screen}

 The core of the visualization is the context screen.
-Here most of the relevant information is shown.
+Here, most of the relevant information is shown.
 The context screen is printed out every time the execution is paused.
-Alternatively, pressing enter with an empty input will also print the context screen. [@fig:context] shows an example output of the context screen.
+Alternatively, pressing enter with an empty input will also print the context screen.
+[Figure @fig:context] shows an example output of the context screen.

 ![Example output of the context screen](fig/context.png){#fig:context width=470px height=317px shortcaption='Example output of the context screen'}